warmana/cloudant-docs-fork/docs2017/src/Cloudant/guides/managing_tasks.md

 copyright:
   years: 2015, 2016
-lastupdated: "2016-11-09"
+lastupdated: "2016-11-14"

 ---

+{:new_window: target="_blank"}
+{:shortdesc: .shortdesc}
+{:screen: .screen}
+{:codeblock: .codeblock}
+{:pre: .pre}

 # Managing tasks

-Last updated: 2016-11-09
-{: .last-updated}

 Creating new indexes over lots of data or replicating a large database can take quite a while.
+{:shortdesc}

 So how can you see whether your tasks are making progress, or if they have completed?
 The `_active_tasks` endpoint provides information about all ongoing tasks.
+However,
-However, if you start a lot of tasks, some of them might be scheduled to run later and do not show up under `_active_tasks` until they have been started.
+if you start a lot of tasks,
+some of them might be scheduled to run later and do not show up under `_active_tasks` until they have been started.

 This guide tells you how to use the `_active_tasks` endpoint to monitor long-running tasks.
 The `curl` command is used to access the endpoint.